nsrr/sof-documentation/pages/polysomnography-introduction.md

 ## Known issues

 - Raw data and annotations for eight subjects (508, 1050, 1681, 2461, 2729, 3698, 5332, 7411) are not available due to prior data loss.
+- Limb movements were reprocessed after original scoring, with updated results being included in summary datasets.
+The XML files on NSRR include the original limb movement scoring data.
+The reprocessed limb movement data are not avaiable in a raw format.

 ## History / changelog